Ground level enhancement: Description

-Charged particles from the Sun generally do not possess the energy required to penetrate the Earth's magnetic field or Upper atmosphere.
+Charged particles from the Sun generally do not possess the energy required to penetrate the Earth's magnetic field or upper atmosphere.
 However, a small number of solar events produce charged particles which are able to penetrate these layers, causing an air shower.
-This particle shower reaches ground level, where effects are measured, leading to the name "Ground Level Enhancement".
+This particle shower reaches ground level, where effects are measured, leading to the name ground level enhancement.
 These effects are usually measured as elevated levels of neutrons and muons.
 These events can increase the radiation dose of an individual at sea level or while in an aircraft, though not by enough to significantly increase an individual's lifetime risk of cancer.

 GLEs are distinct from individual cosmic rays because multiple charged particles enter the Earth's atmosphere simultaneously, leading to a synchronized event over a wide area.
 The term GLE refers to this wider event rather than an individual particle shower.
 A GLE is indicated by an increase in levels of neutrons and muons at one or more monitoring stations occurring over a period of 15 min or longer, followed by a longer decay to previous levels.

 GLEs are associated with intense solar flares; for example, the GLE which occurred on May 17, 2012, was associated with an M-Class flare which occurred 20 minutes prior.
-As GLE-causing particles have such high kinetic energies, they travel very quickly and can be used to predict the arrival of solar energetic particle (SEP) events (with lower-energy, slower particles).
+As GLE-causing particles have such high kinetic energies, they travel very quickly and can be used to predict the arrival of lower-energy, slower particles originating from solar energetic particle events (SEPs).
 The method by which solar flares and coronal mass ejections (CMEs) produce such high-energy particles is still uncertain, with some studies suggesting that they are produced mostly by a CME shock wave, by strong flare events or some combination, or related to the connection between the active solar region and the magnetic field of the Earth.

-Ground level enhancements are usually accompanied by a solar radiation storm.
-GLE occurrence rate was 29% for S2 or larger storms, 36% for S3 or larger, and 40% for S4 when correlated with the S-scale (related to the number of >10MeV protons measured at geosynchronous orbit).
+When correlated with the S-scale for SEP events (related to the number of >10 MeV protons measured at geosynchronous orbit), GLE occurrence rate was 29% for S2 or larger storms, 36% for S3 or larger, and 40% for S4.

 GLEs are uncommon.
-At present, 76 GLE events have been observed since the 1940s.

-The most recent GLE #76 took place on 21st Nov 2024.
+As of 27 November 2025, 77 GLE events have been observed since the 1940s.
+The most recent GLE #77 took place on 11 November 2025.
 GLEs are more frequent around solar maximum.